philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 ## 5. Convert the Filtered BAM Files to a Beagle File Using Angsd

+*Note: be mindful of the possible default filters employed by angsd.*

 To make the beagle file, you can use the `mkBGL.sbatch` script which accepts the directory with the filtered BAM files and a gzipped reference genome.
 The script will make a bgzipped reference genome and an fai index file.
 If a valid bgzipped reference genome and matching fai index file already exists, then mkBGL.sbatch accepts the bgzipped reference genome.

 ```bash